Determining wave equations in holographic QCD from Wilsonian renormalization group: Introduction

 One important correspondence is that the Regge trajectory for meson mass spectra in QCD or QCD-like theories, which is known for instance that the squared masses of excited vector (rho) mesons can be well explained by $ m_n^2 \sim n\,, $ with $n$ a consecutive number, can be achieved via a holographic theory with potential $U(z)\sim z^2$ at $z\rightarrow \infty$.
 Hence, the task now is how such a potential $U(z)\sim z^2$ occurs from analytical computations in quantum field theory (QFT) models, as it is expected that $U(z)$ involves information about the QFT dynamics.

 The purpose of this work is to propose a way to determine $U(z)$ from the QFT side.
-All information about the QFT dynamics is encoded in the (one-particle irreducible) effective action $\Gamma$, and can be studied via the functional renormalization group (fRG)~\cite{Wilson:1973jj}.
+All information about the QFT dynamics is encoded in the (one-particle irreducible) effective action $\Gamma$, and can be studied via the functional renormalization group (FRG)~\cite{Wilson:1973jj}.
 There, the effective average action $\Gamma_k$ is defined such that high momentum modes $|p|>k$ for a cutoff scale $k$ are integrated out.
-The fRG equation follows the change of $\Gamma_k$ by sliding $k$ as a functional differential equation and one obtains the full effective action as $\Gamma=\Gamma_{k\to 0}$.
-In addtion to the fact that fRG has been elucidated the nonperturbative nature in QFT (see e.g. Ref.~\cite{Dupuis:2020fhh}), an important feature of the method is the existence of fixed point at which $\Gamma_k$ is independent of $k$, i.e. the system becomes scale invariant.
-The pertrubation of the effective action around the fixed point gives universal critical exponents.
+The FRG equation follows the change of $\Gamma_k$ by sliding $k$ as a functional differential equation and one obtains the full effective action as $\Gamma=\Gamma_{k\to 0}$.
+In addition to the fact that FRG has been elucidated the nonperturbative nature in QFT (see e.g. Ref.~\cite{Dupuis:2020fhh}), an important feature of the method is the existence of fixed point at which $\Gamma_k$ is independent of $k$, i.e. the system becomes scale invariant.
+The perturbation of the effective action around the fixed point gives universal critical exponents.
 Heuristically, the dynamics of the fixed point is related to the conformal property of the theory and presumably also to the dynamics in AdS spacetime.

-In this work, we show that the fRG equation can be reformed in a form of the wave equation in a holographic theory by a certain change of variables.
-We demonstrate using the 3d scalar field theory that energy scaling at fixed points uniquely determines the form of $U(z)$, and illustrate how the conformal property of QFT is encoded in the AdS dynamics in this correspondence.
+In this work, we show that the FRG equation can be reformulated in a form of the wave equation in a holographic theory by a certain change of variables.
+We demonstrate using the 3D scalar field theory that energy scaling at fixed points uniquely determines the form of $U(z)$, and illustrate how the conformal property of QFT is encoded in the anti–de Sitter (AdS) dynamics in this correspondence.